thesquaremedia/twitchbot-endpoints/README.md

 ![Pogonews Command Twitch Example](/screenshots/pogonews-command-example.png?raw=true "Pogonews Command Twitch Example")

-### Nightbot Pokonews Command
+### Nightbot Pokenews Command

-You can add a command like `!pokonews` and then set the message to.
+You can add a command like `!pokenews` and then set the message to.
 ```
 $(urlfetch https://pnx.world/wp-json/twitchbots/v1/latest-poke-news/?cat=$(eval if("$(1)" == 'null' ){ "vg"; }else{ "$(1)"; })&top=$(eval if("$(2)" == 'null' ){ "1"; }else{ "$(2)"; }))
 ```